How to make a room look bigger with paint: 10 expert tips

 (Image credit: Future)

 Trick the eyes into thinking the room is bigger than it is by painting a two-tone effect on the walls.
-This will add height by creating an off-centre divide that creates a taller perspective and will make a room look bigger with paint.
+This will add height by creating an off-centre divide that creates a taller perspective, making a small room look bigger with paint.

 "A band of colour painted around the lower third of the walls teamed with a subtle off-white above and on the ceiling will help to make a room look taller and airier," advises Marianne.